 The movie starts with the weather in Australia taking a sudden, unexplicable turn for the worse: the cities and villages are literally drowning in the rainwater, giant blocks of ice and snow are falling from the sky, the rain suddenly turns black.
 The weather conditions in the rest of the world are no better.
 Experts blame everything on the pollution.

-period.
-It deals with many themes, such as: the difference between the world and worldview of the white Australians (and, by extention, modern Westerners) and those of Aboriginal Australian people (and, by extention, the traditional, so-called primitive, societies), the reaction of humans to nature cataclysms, the mythology, the unknown and the indifference of nature towards her creations.
+This film, along with The Cars That Ate Paris and Picnic at Hanging Rock, is part of Weir's Early-Installment Weirdness period.
+It deals with many themes, such as: the difference between the world and worldview of the white Australians (and, by extension, modern Westerners) and those of Aboriginal Australian people (and, by extension, the traditional, so-called primitive, societies), the reaction of humans to natural cataclysms, mythology, the unknown and the indifference of nature towards her creations.

 The Last Wave provides examples of the following tropes:

 - All Myths Are True: All Aboriginal Australian Myths, anyway.

 - Apocalypse Wow: The very last seconds of the film.

 - Being Watched: The protagonist and his family have been watched by Charlie.